ghempy/OOAD-Project-2-FSG/README.md

 # OOAD Project 2

+### Group Members

-### Fallyn Logan, Serena Evans-Lutterodt, Garrett Hempy
+Fallyn Logan, Serena Evans-Lutterodt, Garrett Hempy

+### How to Run the Zoo

+Download the entire repository, and run the Main.java file.
+Enter a number of days for the zoo to operate, and open the dayatthezoo.out file to view the zoo activities!

+### Comments

+Developed using Visiual Studio and IntelliJ, implementing strategy and observer patterns from Project 1.

 ### Project Write-Up